 As mentioned earlier, in the case of a loss, it’s also important to understand replacement costs vs. actual cash value of equipment and property.
 Replacement cost coverage pays to replace equipment and property with new or like-kind items or materials.
 Actual cash value factors in depreciation, which can make a big difference if you’re relying on older equipment or need to replace a building.

-When it comes to farm structures, especially older buildings, farmers can be surprised to learn that their barns or outbuildings are only insured for a depreciated value or that their deductibles for wind or hail damage are higher than expected.
-Also, if property has been upgraded, for instance a structure has been renovated and includes a new HVAC system and plumbing that wasn’t included before, your coverage needs to be updated to reflect the additions.
-Keeping your coverage up-to-date and knowing the details of what it includes, or doesn’t, will help set expectations if you experience major losses.
+Many farmers discover their insurance only covers barns or outbuildings at depreciated value—and that wind or hail deductibles are higher than expected.
+If you’ve upgraded a structure with new HVAC or plumbing, make sure your policy reflects those changes.
+Coverage doesn’t update automatically, and gaps can be costly.Keeping your coverage up-to-date and knowing the details of what it includes, or doesn’t, will help set expectations if you experience major losses.

 Not a Surprise — Rates are Rising